DanielJerolm/gpcc/README.md

 Now open a file, e.g. `src/cli/CLI.cpp`.

-In the bottom right of the vscode window there should be a bell and a label `Linux-x64-Productive` or `Linux-x64-Unittest`.
+In the bottom right of the VS Code window there should be a bell and a label `Linux-x64-Productive` or `Linux-x64-Unittest`.
 The label is only visible, if a cpp- or hpp-file is currently open.
 For instance it will vanish, if you open this markdown file you are currently reading.

 The label indicates the currently active _C/C++ configuration_.
-If you click on the label, then a menue appears at the top of the vscode window and you can select the configuration.
+If you click on the label, then a menue appears at the top of the VS Code window and you can select the configuration.
 By changing between `Linux-x64-Productive` and `Linux-x64-Unittest` Intellisense instantly switches between the build folders and also between the _productive_ environment and the _unittest_ environment.
 In both environments #defines and include-paths may differ and thus Intellisense will evaluate preprocessor directives and #includes differently.

 For now, you should not see any entries in the "problems window" and there should be no errors highlighted in the code.